 Marion’s Review Removal Plan

-In attempts to put out the fire, the MARION team dug into both reviews to better understand where the customer’s pain points were.
+In attempts to put out the fire, the MARION marketing agency dug into both reviews to better understand where the customer’s pain points were.
 We then proceeded by going through the motions on the website to relive the customer’s experience.

 In doing so, we discovered that the website did not make it clear that the attachments are not included with the item.
 Although there was a separate listing for the product attachment, it was listed in a small corner during the checkout process and could have easily been missed.